 MCN has developed many resources to educate clinicians and others about the recognition and management of pesticide exposures.
 In addition, we have developed patient education materials to help migrant and seasonal farmworkers protect themselves and their families from exposure to these harmful, toxic chemicals.
-The
+The pesticide section of our

 Download MCN's Pesticide Comic Books